 Roof installation sounds a big project and it is, that is why it is very important to be prepared and have answers to all your questions before you sign a contract with any roofing company.
-So, let’s keep the introduction short and jump to our checklist for roof installation.
+So, let’s jump into our homeowner’s checklist for roof installation.

 First and foremost, you have to get the most difficult step done, which is to hire a reliable roofing contractor.
 You can find a roofing contractor through your contacts or a web search.
 Make sure to check certifications and reviews before hiring anyone.
-It’s important to note that you shouldn’t do roof installation on your own (unless you’re a roofing technician) since it bears risks and requires special skills and equipment.
+It’s important to note that you shouldn’t do roof installation on your own (unless you’re a licensed roofing technician) since it bears risks, and requires special skills and equipment.

-This point refers to you if you’re replacing your old roof or if for some reason, you have all your belongings inside your property.
-Roof installment creates vibration and might cause things to fall or even create leaks on the ceiling.
+Although a roof replacement takes place outside of your property, there are still some preparations you need to make for your belongings inside the house.
+Roof installment creates vibrations and might cause things to fall or even create leaks on the ceiling.
 Roof installation can also create a lot of dust.
 So, here are some tips on prepping the indoors of your home before the roof installation project begins:

-- Empty any shelves, kitchen cabinets and collect loose items such as paintings, photos, decoration, etc.
+- Empty any shelves and kitchen cabinets, and collect loose items such as paintings, photos, decoration, etc.

-- If you have open beam ceiling then remove rugs.
+- If you have an open beam ceiling, then remove rugs.

 In summary, cover and collect everything that can get dirty or fall from a shelf or wall.

 Item #3 Outdoor preparations

-As we already discovered, roof installation is a messy and noisy process, so your yard needs some preparation too.
-Roofing contractors highly recommend covering up your pool if you have one, otherwise, it will need a thorough cleaning later.
+Roof installation is a messy process, so your yard needs some preparation too.
+Roofing contractors highly recommend covering up your pool if you have one, otherwise it will need a thorough cleaning later.

 Item #4 Safety

 And last but not least, take the appropriate safety measures recommended by your roofing contractor.
 Whether it’s a residential or commercial property, there should be no one inside during the roof installation.
 Move your family, employees and pets away until the installation is over.

-If you have solar panels, satellites or anything else attached to your old roof, you need to remove them before the installation of the new one begins.
+If you have solar panels, satellites or anything else attached to your old roof, you need to coordinate their removal before the roof installation begins.
 Make sure they’re safely detached and ready to be used again.